Stevieloh/nci-flow/docs/VPC-MSEG/lab-1-enabling mseg.md

 7. Select the Checkbox for "Flow Network Security PC", and click on "View Update Plan"
 8. Click on "Apply 1 Updates"

 Once the installation is completed.
+Verify that the version is 3.0.0.
 Proceed to the next step on upgrading Prism Element

 **Upgrading Prism Element to Flow Network Security 3.0**
 1. Login to the Prism Element
 2. Click on "Home" Drop down list
 3. Click on "LCM"
 4. Click on "Inventory", Click on "Perform Inventory", Click on "Proceed".
 Once the inventory is updated.
-Click on Updates
-5.

-**Creating the Categories Values**

-1. Login to the Prism Central
-2. Click on Infrastructure in the App Switcher
-3. Scroll down on the side bar to go to Prism Central Settings
-4. Click on "Advanced Networking"
-5. Click on "Enable" to enable the Advanced Networking Controller
+Click on Updates, go to Software

-**Assigning the Categories Value to the Virtual Machiness**
+5. Under the software section, ensure that the "Flow Network Security PE" is Version "3.0.0", click on the checkbox on "Flow Network Security PE"
+6. Click "View Update Plan"
+7. Click "Proceed"

+Once the installation is completed.
+Verify that the version is 3.0.0.